 2. If I am an immigrant, can claiming ineffective assistance of counsel help me?

 Possibly.
-Non-citizens who have been convicted of deportable crimes may be able to get those convictions reversed if the court determines the non-citizens were denied ineffective assistance of counsel during their criminal cases.
-And if the convictions are dropped, the non-citizens may then be eligible to remain in the U.S. Learn more about the criminal defense of immigrants in Nevada.
+If you are a non-citizen who has been convicted of deportable crimes, you may be able to get those convictions reversed if the court determines that you were denied effective assistance of counsel during your criminal cases.

-3. How do I prove “ineffective assistance of counsel” in Las Vegas, Nevada?
+3. How do I prove “ineffective assistance of counsel” in Nevada?

-In order to win a claim for ineffective assistance of counsel, the individual must prove two things:
+In order to win a claim for ineffective assistance of counsel, you must prove two things:

-- The attorney’s performance fell below an objective standard of reasonableness, and
+- Your attorney’s performance fell below an objective standard of reasonableness, and

-- The attorney’s performance gives rise to a reasonable probability that if counsel had performed adequately, the result would have been different.3
+- Your attorney’s performance gives rise to a reasonable probability that if counsel had performed adequately, the result would have been different.3

 3.1.
 Deficient performance